CINNAMINSON TOWNSHIP PUBLIC SCHOOLS

 Grades 3-5 - Students may have two or more teachers per day.
 Teachers provide individualized programs in all subject areas as needed.
 In addition to traditional academic courses, students participate in art, computer instruction, health, physical education, world language, and music.
 Remedial reading and math, speech, and English as a Second Language are available.
 Students may be eligible to participate in Project Challenge, the gifted and talented program, as well as after school programs and clubs.
 Instrumental music, strings, and chorus classes are provided.
 Students have access to a Library/Media Center.
 Home study is required and parent/teacher conferences are encouraged.

 Grades 9-12 - All grades have a comprehensive curriculum, including basic and accelerated programs.
 Advanced placement courses are taught in a variety of subjects.
 Courses are offered in computers and data processing.
 A work/study program is available in marketing and business education.
-The High School is accredited by the Middle States Association of Schools and Colleges and the State of
+The High School is accredited by the Middle States Association of Schools and Colleges and the State of New Jersey.

 Special Education - The Cinnaminson Child Study Team conducts evaluations to determine if children are in need of special education services.
 Appropriate special education programming and related services to access education (such as speech/language therapy) are provided from preschool through 12th grade to children who have been classified, through an Individual Education Plan (IEP).
 Most educational programming and related services are provided in our schools.
 Child Study Team can be contacted at 856 829-7600, Ext.
 8-2880.